lzawbrito/physics-ug-journal-club/static/media/python-crash-course.a8e0fa6b.md

 gone wrong and Python was not installed properly.

 #### Python via Anaconda (Recommended)
-Conda is a package and environment manager for Python.
+[Anaconda](https://www.anaconda.com/products/individual) is a package and environment manager for Python.
 We'll explain what those two terms mean briefly.

 Download and install Anaconda by following